hamidovnorbek/hamidovnorbek/README.md

+Absolutely, Norbek!
+Here's a refined version of your GitHub README with visible icons and a filled-out **About Me** section.
+I’ve also ensured the layout remains clean and engaging:

+---

 <!-- Title & Banner -->
 <h1 align="center">👋 Hi, I'm Norbek Homidov</h1>
 <h3 align="center">💻 Backend Developer | 🚀 Laravel Enthusiast | 📍 Uzbekistan</h3>